Accessing the collection

 The Smart Museum of Art’s study room provides public access to our collection of paintings, sculpture, prints, drawings, and photographs.

-Visits to the study room are flexible, intimate, and enriching.
+Organized in collaboration with the Feitler Center’s staff of trained art historians, visits to the study room are flexible, intimate, and enriching.
 Offering students direct interactions with objects from our diverse collection continually sparks meaningful discussions that contribute to the overall impact of a course.

 This seminar-style room located within the Museum makes it possible for instructors of all disciplines to lead classes using work tailored to their curriculum.
 The room is available, by appointment, to individuals and groups including University of Chicago classes as well as independent scholars, students, and other school groups.
 A member of the Smart Museum's staff will be available at all times of the visit and will handle the artworks.